The Asking Price Trap

 Sure, you can ask slightly more and yes, you can expect a lot more.
 And good agents can always get a bit extra.
 Further, if you are lucky enough to find an agent who’s also a skilled negotiator you may indeed get a whole lot more.

-Scott Kim is a sales agent with TG Newton, one of Melbourne’s oldest and most respected real estate firms.
+Scott Kim is a real estate agent in Melbourne’s Monash district.
 Scott is one of the best in Australia when it comes to negotiation skills.
 He gets sensational prices for properties.
-Recently, a seller asked us if Scott could sell a home in Essendon for $3.5 million.
-It’s on a huge block (half an acre in old terms) and local agents have been quoting around $2.1 million.
+A story I will always remember was when a seller asked us if Scott could sell a home in Essendon for $3.5 million.
+It’s on a huge block (half an acre in old terms) and local agents had been quoting around $2.1 million.
 We gently pointed out that Scott is a real estate agent, albeit a great one, but he is not a magician.
 Even magicians struggle to get delusional prices.

 So, how do you know the right price to ask?